mvd81/docker-laravel/README.md

 # Docker Laravel

-This repo will help you to setup a fresh docker-compose file and it will install the latest version of Laravel with the help of an installation (shellscript) wizard.
+This repo will help you to setup a fresh docker-compose file and it will install the latest version of Laravel with the help of an installation (shell script) wizard.
-What it wil do:
+What it will do:
 * The wizard will ask you some questions and will generate the docker-compose file for you
 * Installation of the latest Laravel version
 * Update the .env file from the wizard answers